 The Assam State Transport Corporation (ASTC) was established in 1950 under the requirements of the Road Transport Corporation Act 1950.
-Before this, it was a wing of the Transport Department of the Govt. of Assam, which came to effect from 16th January 1948 as "Road Transport, Assam”.
-It is headquartered in Guwahati but has divisional offices in Nagaon, Jorhat, and Tezpur among other towns.
+Before this, it was a wing of the Transport Department of the Govt. of Assam, which came into effect on 16th January 1948 as "Road Transport, Assam."
+It is headquartered in Guwahati but has divisional offices in Nagaon, Jorhat, and Tezpur, among other towns.

 ASTC operates a fleet of over 1,100 buses in urban and rural areas.
-More than 12,000 private-owned buses also run under the ASTC banner.
+In addition, more than 12,000 private-owned buses also run under the ASTC banner.
 The fleet covers rural and hilly routes, highways, and city roads within Assam.
-It also provides transportation services to the neighbouring states.
-In total, the ASTC services 135 bus stations and three inter-state bus depots.
+It also provides transportation services to the neighbouring fulfil states.
+In addition, the Assam Road Transport Corporation services 135 bus stations and three inter-state bus depots.

 The ASTC has undertaken a promise to fulfil one of the UN Sustainable development Goals.
-In particular, it aims to provide access to safe, affordable, accessible and sustainable transport systems for all.
-It also hopes to enhance road safety by expanding public transport with special attention to the needs of vulnerable groups, children, women, the elderly and people with disabilities.
-In the light of this, ASTC had launched new 'Pink Bus' services on Guwahati dedicated to women and senior citizens.
+In particular, it aims to provide access to safe, affordable, accessible, and sustainable transport systems for all.
+It also hopes to enhance road safety by expanding public transport with particular attention to the needs of vulnerable groups, children, women, the elderly, and people with disabilities.
+In light of this, ASTC launched new 'Pink Bus' services in Guwahati dedicated to women and senior citizens.